shamueld/shamuel/README.md

-# shamuel
+# aws-codedeploy-linux
-My Repository

-This is my first edit on github!! yayyyy!!!
+This is a simple website that can be deployed using AWS Code Services